bovirus/pinn/README_PINN.md

   - `waitall` - Waits for OSes from all sources to be listed

 - **silentreinstallnewer**: This is an advanced option and potentially _**Destructive to your data!**_.
 Do not use unless you are fully aware of its consequences.
 See [Auto-Reinstalling OSes](#auto-reinstalling-oses)

+- **silentbackup**: In conjunction with the `forcetrigger` and `select` options, this will cuase PINN to automatically backup selected OSes on startup.
+It will then reboot into the last used OS.
+This is a useful means to backup your OS whilst it is offline.
+See [Silent Backup](#how-to-automatically-backup-an-os)

 - **alt_image_source=\<url\>**: Provides the URL of an additional os_list_v3.json file indicating the location of other OSes that can be downloaded from the Internet.
 Multiple instances of this option can be used.